Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 A man and woman are drawn together, entangled in the life cycle of an ageless organism.
 Identity becomes an illusion as they struggle to assemble the loose fragments of wrecked lives.

-++ All 78, Fans 89, Me 100 = 95.
++ All 78, Fans 89, Me 100 = 95.
+C10 =7; TSP =8.
 The most challenging sf puzzle movie ever, with clues buried in nearly every shot; I figured something out on my 8th viewing (and it seemed obvious once I got it).
-Miraculously, it's also one of the great all-time arthouse-style cinematic experiences.
-Like Donnie Darko, one of my five favorite films of all time, a moving examination of personal identity, autonomy, and community.
-Carruth, who began with #4, signed up a stellar cast for the (non-sf) The Modern Ocean three years ago; no further progress has been reported.
+Miraculously, it's also one of the great all-time arthouse-style cinematic experiences, with great cinematography (by Carruth except for the scenes where he's the male lead), great editing (by Carruth with David Lowery of Ghost Story acclaim), and a tremendous electronic score (by Carruth.
+He produced and distributed it, too).
+Like Donnie Darko, one of my six favorite films of all time, a moving examination of personal identity, autonomy, and community.
+Carruth, who began with #4, signed up a stellar cast for the (non-sf) The Modern Ocean three years ago; he recently announced that he'll do one further major film (which may or may not be that) and then quit the business.
 (12 popular.)

 3. Get Out (I) (2017)